tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案前咨询/其他咨询_intl.md

 ### Why do I have to apply for ICP filing transfer to Tencent Cloud for my domain name that has already obtained ICP filing through another access provider?

-Pursuant to the State Council Decree No. 292 and the Ministry of Industry and Information Technology Order No. 33 "Measures for the Administration of the Filing of Non-operational Internet Information Services", China implements a filing system for non-operational internet information services.
+Pursuant to the State Council Decree No. 292 and the Ministry of Industry and Information Technology Decree No. 33 "Measures for the Administration of the Filing of Non-operational Internet Information Services", China implements a filing system for non-operational internet information services.

 The ICP filing information needs to be linked to the access service provider.
 If your entity has already obtained an ICP filing number through another provider, your website can engage in content services within the service scope offered by the provider.
-If you switch from the provider to Tencent Cloud, you need to transfer your ICP filing to Tencent Cloud.
+If you wish to switch from another provider to Tencent Cloud, you need to transfer your ICP filing to Tencent Cloud.
 After that, your website can engage in content services through Tencent Cloud.

 If you use servers of multiple providers simultaneously, the original ICP filing does not need to be deregistered or changed as multiple access providers can exist at the same time.